modular-component/website/docs/usage/testing-components.md

   // ... and a locale system  👆
 ```

 In order to isolate our render, we can mock the lifecycle and locale stages.
-Mocking the locale stage is optional,
-and it might make sense for your setup to test specific wording and language variant in your unit tests, but let's say
-we mock it here for the sake of documentation.

 ```tsx
 const mocks = {